 The Consultant shall formulate a Design Basis Memorandum (DBM) setting out in detail the criteria, assumptions and parameters to be used in the Tender Design, ensuring compliance with state of the art practice and internationally recognized and applicable local codes and standards.
-This work shall include such items as loading cases, factors of safety, allowable stresses, seismic design criteria, stability criteria, allowable loading, acceptable and appropriate standard details, minimum materials and operational requirements, instrumentation monitoring requirements and all other factors necessary for the Tender Design and will define the design approach, the analysis steps and development and the various computer software programs to be applied for the analyses and for all Tender Design work.
+This work shall include such items as loading cases, factors of safety, allowable stresses, seismic design criteria, stability criteria, allowable loading, acceptable and appropriate standard details, minimum materials and operational requirements, instrumentation monitoring requirements and all other factors necessary for the Tender Design.
+The memorandum shall include methodologies for the application of the criteria in the Tender Design and will define the design approach, the analysis steps and development and the various computer software programs to be applied for the analyses and for all Tender Design work.
 The DBM shall be submitted to the Client for comment and acceptance.